popdemtech/smartsite/walkthrough/2_Basics/4_2_auth_deployed.md

 ### 3. Modify the Procfile
 The conditional added in step 2 evaluates to true if the `NODE_ENV` environment variable is set to `'production'`.
 We cover environment variables in detail in a coming section, but note that if the environment variable is *not set* or is *set to a different value*, the conditional will evaluate to `false`, and the `localhost:3001` URL will be used.
 We will force the environment variable to be set to `'production'` when Heroku starts the server process.

-A common method of providing environment variables to a process is to define them immediately before the process command.
-Heroku looks for a file named `Procfile` to define the command to start the web server.
-To this point, we have relied on Heroku's smart defaults to start the server, but now that we need to configure the command, we will specify it in a `Procfile`.

-Create an empty file named `Procfile` in the root directory if one does not already exist.
-Within `Procfile` define a `web` command which sets the `NODE_ENV` environment variable then invokes `node index.js`.

 <div class="filename">Procfile</div>

 ```